-There are tons of sites out there for freelancers who are looking for work, for example, SoundBetter.com, Upwork.com, Fiverr.com, etc. These sites allows you to create a profile to showcase your talent and for what position people can hire you for, for example, mixing or mastering engineer.
+There are tons of sites out there for freelancers who are looking for work.
+For example, SoundBetter.com, Upwork.com, Fiverr.com, etc. These sites allows you to create a profile to showcase your talent and what position people can hire you for.
+For example, as a mixing or mastering engineer.

-These sites also operate on a sort of rating system, where the person who has had a lot of work with good results and good testimonials will show up at the top of the search results, obviously, resulting in more work for them.
+These sites also operate on a sort of rating system, where the person who has done a lot of work and has good testimonials will show up at the top of the search results.
+Obviously, resulting in more work for them.

 So, if you are thinking about creating a profile on one of these sites, is it actually worth spending time on creating a profile, hunting for projects, filling in forms, writing a bio, pitching yourself to clients, etc?